May Melanoma/Skin Cancer Detection and Prevention Month

 American Academy of Dermatology

 The good news?
-Skin cancer can be prevented!
-Communities, health professionals, and families can work together to prevent skin cancer.
+Skin cancer can almost always be cured when it’s found and treated early.
+Communities, health professionals, and families can work together to prevent skin cancer or detect it early on.

 Make a difference: Spread the word about strategies for preventing skin cancer and encourage communities, organizations, families, and individuals to get involved.